flyer-ui/flyer-ui/examples/docs/cn/checkbox.md

         },
         handleChangeCheckboxGroup(values){
             this.selecteAll = values.length === this.options.length
-            this.indeterminate = values.length < this.options.length
+            this.indeterminate = values.length > 0 && values.length < this.options.length
         }
     }
 }